 Angina may be a vague, barely troublesome ache or may rapidly become a severe, intense precordial crushing sensation.
-It is rarely described as pain.
+It is rarely described as "pain."
 Discomfort is most commonly felt beneath the sternum, although location varies.
 Discomfort may radiate to the left shoulder and down the inside of the left arm, even to the fingers; straight through to the back; into the throat, jaws, and teeth; and, occasionally, down the inside of the right arm.
 It may also be felt in the upper abdomen.
 The discomfort of angina is never above the ears or below the umbilicus.
 Women are more likely to have atypical symptoms such as burning or tenderness in the back, shoulders, arms, or jaw.

 Between and even during attacks of angina, physical findings may be normal.
-However, during the attack, heart rate may increase modestly, BP is often elevated, heart sounds become more distant, and the apical impulse is more diffuse.
-The 2nd heart sound may become paradoxical because LV ejection is more prolonged during an ischemic attack.
-A 4th heart sound is common, and a 3rd heart sound may develop.
+However, during the attack, heart rate may increase modestly, blood pressure (BP) is often elevated, heart sounds become more distant, and the apical impulse is more diffuse.
+The 2nd heart sound (S2) may become paradoxical because LV ejection is more prolonged during an ischemic attack.
+A 4th heart sound (S4) is common, and a 3rd heart sound (S3) may develop.
 A mid or late systolic apical murmur, shrill or blowing—but not especially loud—may occur if ischemia causes localized papillary muscle dysfunction, causing mitral regurgitation.

 Angina pectoris is typically triggered by exertion or strong emotion, usually persists no more than a few minutes, and subsides with rest.
 Response to exertion is usually predictable, but in some patients, exercise that is tolerated one day may precipitate angina the next because of variations in arterial tone.
 Symptoms are exaggerated when exertion follows a meal or occurs in cold weather; walking into the wind or first contact with cold air after leaving a warm room may precipitate an attack.
-Symptom severity is often classified by the degree of exertion resulting in angina (see table Canadian Cardiovascular Classification System for Angina Pectoris Canadian Cardiovascular Society Classification System of Angina Pectoris ).
+Symptom severity is often classified by the degree of exertion resulting in angina (see table Canadian Cardiovascular Classification System for Angina Pectoris Canadian Cardiovascular Society Classification System for Angina Pectoris ).

-Canadian Cardiovascular Society Classification System of Angina Pectoris
+Canadian Cardiovascular Society Classification System for Angina Pectoris

 Attacks may vary from several a day to symptom-free intervals of weeks, months, or years.
-Attacks may increase in frequency (called crescendo angina) leading to a MI or death or gradually decrease or disappear if adequate collateral coronary circulation develops, if the ischemic area infarcts, or if heart failure or intermittent claudication supervenes and limits activity.
+Attacks may increase in frequency (called crescendo angina), leading to an MI or death.
+Conversely, attacks may gradually decrease or disappear if adequate collateral coronary circulation develops, the ischemic area infarcts, or heart failure or intermittent claudication supervenes and limits activity.

 Nocturnal angina may occur if a dream causes striking changes in respiration, pulse rate, and BP.
 Nocturnal angina may also be a sign of recurrent LV failure, an equivalent of nocturnal dyspnea.
 The recumbent position increases venous return, stretching the myocardium and increasing wall stress, which increases oxygen demand.